Cahlien/SW-Profiles/README.md

 Thank you for taking the time to review my work!
 This is the first Next.js app that I have made or worked on; I learned Next.js on November 7, 2021.
-Other technologies used include bootstrap, axios, redux, and the redux toolkit.
+Other technologies used include bootstrap, axios, redux, the redux toolkit, and jest.
 I had not used redux in quite some time, so I thought this was a good opportunity to brush up on it, as well.

 ## Description